St. Willibrord Priory

 Associate Membership and the Confraternity

 The prospective candidate will be a man who desires a deeper commitment to Our Lord and Savior, Christ Jesus and seeks growth in the spiritual life.
-The candidate may petition membership by letter to the Master General.
+The candidate may petition membership by letter to the Prior.
 The candidate must be baptized, profess the Niceno-Constantinopolitan Creed and make a commitment of daily prayer and the faithful practice of the corporal and spiritual works of mercy.